naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Booster/README.md

 # WP Revenue Booster

-Boost your WordPress site revenue with smart affiliate, coupon, and sponsored content recommendations.
+Automatically optimizes ad placement, affiliate links, and upsell offers to maximize revenue on any WordPress site.

 ## Features
-- Automatically inserts affiliate links based on post content
+- Automatically inserts ads after a specified paragraph
-- Displays exclusive coupons in posts
+- Optimizes affiliate link placement for higher conversions
-- Adds sponsored content sections
+- Adds upsell offers to boost sales
-- Easy-to-use admin settings
+- Simple admin settings for easy configuration
-- Tracks user engagement (basic)
+- Responsive and non-intrusive design

 ## Installation
-1. Upload the plugin file to your WordPress plugins directory
+1. Upload the `wp-revenue-booster.php` file to your WordPress plugins directory (`/wp-content/plugins/`).
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings > Revenue Booster to configure your monetization options
+3. Go to the 'Revenue Booster' menu in your admin panel to configure settings.

 ## Setup
-- Enter your affiliate links as JSON (keyword => link)
-- Add coupons as JSON (code, description)
-- Add sponsored content as JSON (title, description)
+- Enable or disable ad, affiliate, and upsell optimizations in the plugin settings.
+- Adjust the paragraph numbers for each type of insertion as needed.

 ## Usage
-Once configured, the plugin will automatically enhance your posts with monetization elements based on your settings.
+Once activated, the plugin will automatically insert ads, affiliate links, and upsell offers into your posts based on your settings.
+No additional code or shortcodes required.

+## Support
+For support or feature requests, visit https://example.com/wp-revenue-booster